How can I ensure the proper performance of the Studio MIDI Guitar?

 While we ship every unit only after a QA test has been passed on both guitar playability & MIDI tracking tests, it may be required for the end-user to adjust some mechanical components to find optimal settings.

-1. Your guitar should be tuned.
+1. Your guitar should be tuned for proper MIDI recognition.
 You can utilize any tuner on the market or our own VST based tuning module.